Memoir Chapter 1 from The Bear Hunting Obsession of a Driven Man

 - First hunter to receive all five (coyote, bobcat, turkey, deer, bear) Wisconsin Bowhunters Association pin awards for animals taken in one season.
 This is extremely difficult, due principally to Wisconsin’s point system for issuing bear tags.

-- Active seminar speaker on archery gear, archery shooting safety, bowhunting and bear hunting topics.
+- Seminar speaker on archery gear, archery shooting safety, bowhunting and bear hunting topics.

-- Youth mentor and speaker at high schools in northern Wisconsin and Michigan’s Upper Penninsula.
+- Youth mentor and speaker at high schools in northern Wisconsin and Michigan’s Upper Peninsula.

 - Hunter education instructor for 25 years.